LandonSchropp/dotfiles/readme.md

 * SideBarEnchancements
 * ApplySyntax

-By default, the multi-line selection keyboard shortcut (Control + Shift + Up/Down) is overridden by a dumb OS X keyboard shortcut.
-To get it back, disable this shortcut by going to System Preferences, then Keyboard, then Shortcuts.
+By default, the multi-line selection keyboard shortcut (Control + Shift + Up/Down) is overridden by OS X. To get it back, disable this shortcut by going to System Preferences, then Keyboard, then Shortcuts.
 Uncheck the Mission Control and Application Windows shortcuts.

 To hook up the preferences and keybindings, symbolically link the Sublime dotfiles.